-A dirigible, sometimes also called an airship, is a neutrally buoyant atmospheric vehicle that is distinguished from other aerostats such as balloons by the fact that it can be steered and propelled.
+A dirigible, sometimes also called an airship or a zep, is a neutrally buoyant atmospheric vehicle that is distinguished from other aerostats such as balloons by the fact that it can be steered and propelled.
 The lift comes from chambers that have a lower density than the surrounding air.
 This may be achieved by using a gas mix with lower average molecular weight, gas at a higher temperature, or in the case of vacuum dirigibles by using reinforced chambers that are at extremely low pressure.

 If a dirigible's shape is maintained solely by internal pressure of its gas cells then it is called a blimp; if its shape is maintained by a rigid skeleton with gas cells attached then it is called a zeppelin.
 Such extremes are rare, and most dirigibles are semi-rigid, with a shape that is due to both factors.
 Popular usage does not always respect these technical niceties.
 For instance vacuum dirigibles are rarely called zeppelins and the semi-rigid models that have been used on gas giant planets by Floater societies ever since the Interplanetary Age are popularly known as 'zeps' in most Anglic languages.